-Following are some non-vegetarian food options that can be included as a main meal or snacks for 12 month old baby’s diet:
+Following are some non-vegetarian food options that can be included as a main meal or snacks for a 12-month-old baby’s diet:

-- Turkey (give breast portion in a form of cutlet or shredded)
+- Turkey (give breast portion in the form of cutlet or shredded)

 - Egg (can be given in hard-boiled or scrambled form)